JonathanEh01/master-board/firmware/README.md

 ```
 You need to reboot your computer for this change to take effect.

-The master board need to be connected to a host computer via the PROG connector, and to be powered from a DC source from 5V to 60V.
+The master board needs to be connected to a host computer via the PROG connector, and to be powered from a DC source from 5V to 60V.
 The programmer is a simple USB to SERIAL adapter with line RTS and DTR accessible.

 To put the ESP32 in a flash mode, a special circuit is needed to lower the G0 pin from the RTS and DTR lines and generate a reset.
 To avoid using a dedicated hardware, we can use an ESP dev board containing this circuit and the USB to SERIAL adapter, where the orginal ESP module have been removed: